-Patients will be asked to identify who they would like to be their Designated Visitors.
+No individual can be the Designated Visitor for more than one patient, or visit more than one patient whilst in the hospital.
+Patients will be asked to identify who they would like to be their Designated Visitor.

-Visiting will be arranged with the Designated Visitors via the Visiting Coordinator.
+Visiting will be arranged via the Ward.
 Visits will be made by pre-arranged appointments to ensure the number of people in the clinical area at any one time is limited to maintain a safe physical distance.
 We aim to be person-centred, however we cannot guarantee you will be provided with your personal choice of visiting time.

-Some people who require essential visitors may require a number of visits each day to support them whilst in hospital, whereas others might be able to get by with less frequent visits, perhaps daily or less often (see our Frequently Asked Questions section).
+Some people who require Essential Visitors may require a number of visits each day to support them whilst in hospital, whereas others might be able to get by with less frequent visits, perhaps daily or less often (see our Frequently Asked Questions section).
 For example, someone who has a learning disability, a child, or someone in high dependency who might need more frequent visits.
 Someone who is on the road to recovery might be able to cope with fewer visits.
 It is important to think about these things when planning your visits.